Two Ogden families receiving homes built by Extreme Makeover: Home Edition, locals

 “We’re gonna have a home,” Habiba says.
 “Something to call our own.”

-The Barobis siblings lost their parents and a younger sister at a young age, and their aunt and her daughter, Habiba, took them in while in a refugee camp.
+The Barobi siblings lost their parents and a younger sister at a young age, and their aunt and her daughter, Habiba, took them in while in a refugee camp.

 The family fled from the Democratic Republic of the Congo to Uganda, and later, had an opportunity to come to Utah.

-The Barobis have been renting a two-bedroom apartment and the show is building them a new home on a vacant lot — something the show had never previously done.
+The Barobi have been renting a two-bedroom apartment and the show is building them a new home on a vacant lot — something the show had never previously done.

-When asked what makes the Barobis family “unique,” teary-eyed Vasic says knowing what they’ve been through is emotional to him.
+When asked what makes the Barobi family “unique,” teary-eyed Vasic says knowing what they’ve been through is emotional to him.

 Calling them heroes for what they’ve been through, Vasic concludes by saying he wouldn’t wish their journey on anyone for the amount of hardship and strife the Barobis have been through.